jaythad13/Mathematikezettelkasten/Superdiscrete --- math-55a/notes/Special graphs.md

 ##### _theorem:_ someone is always the best

-Every tournament with $n$ vertices has a directed [[Special graphs#_definition _ Hamiltonian path, Hamiltonian cycle, Hamiltonian graph|Hamiltonian path]] (a Hamiltonian path along which all the arrows point the same way).
+Every tournament with $n$ vertices has a directed [[Superdiscrete --- math-55A/notes/Special graphs#_definition _ Hamiltonian path, Hamiltonian cycle, Hamiltonian graph|Hamiltonian path]] (a Hamiltonian path along which all the arrows point the same way).

 ###### _proof sketch:_